 Cut Scenes: Caught flat faced

 A few minutes later, the Terminator moves in to rescue Sarah from the hostile hospital wardens.
 The third warden who attacks the Terminator is thrown into a wall.
-In the uncut version, we see his face slam into the wall with a heavy (and rather
+In the uncut version, we see his face slam into the wall with a heavy (and

-comical) impact sound, but the UK version removes this footage.
-After the Terminator successfully rescues Sarah and they make an attempt to escape with John from the hospital grounds, the team commandeers a police car in the underground garage.
+rather comical) impact sound, but the UK version removes this footage.
+After the Terminator successfully rescues Sarah and they make an attempt to escape with John from the hospital grounds, the team commandeers a police car in the underground

-removing the visual details; retaining the reduced impact sound over the proceeding shot of the T-1000 dropping down into the elevator.
+well as removing the visual details; retaining the reduced impact sound over the proceeding shot of the T-1000 dropping down into the elevator.

 Cut Scenes: Caught legging it